itamim345/trends-now/README.md

 # I'm Abdul Fattah Tamim

-**In this project mostle it focused on CSS position, and also I have used flex and etc**
+**In this project mostly it focused on CSS position, and also I have used flex and etc**

 *It has taken 2-3 hrs to complete*